TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 - [The Principles of Object-Oriented JavaScript](https://www.amazon.com/Principles-Object-Oriented-JavaScript-Nicholas-Zakas/dp/1593275404) book by
 Nicholas C. Zakas is really great to understand OOP in JavaScript, which explains concepts in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.
-- Check out this [video explanation](https://www.youtube.com/watch?v=cwChC4BQF0Q) on the `this` keyword from DevSage that gives a different perspective on how its context changes, as well as scenarios in which `this` behaves unexpectedly.
+- [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how `this` changes in various situations.